0margm3/atm-simulation/README.md

 # atm-simulation
-A simple school project about ATM
+A simple school project about ATM(windows only)

 Feature:
 1. Withdraw